furkanuzumcu96/ESP32-F450-Flight-Controller/README.md

     ESP32 --> G14
 ```

+---

-🚀 Getting Started
+## 🚀 Getting Started

-1-Connect hardware according to the pinout table above.
+1. Connect hardware according to the pinout table above.

-2-Open ESP32_Flight_Controller.ino in Arduino IDE.
+2. Open `ESP32_Flight_Controller.ino` in Arduino IDE.

-3-Ensure the ESP32 board package is installed.
+3. Ensure the ESP32 board package is installed.

-4-Select ESP32 Dev Module under Tools > Board.
+4. Select **ESP32 Dev Module** under **Tools > Board**.

-5-Keep the quadcopter stationary on a level surface during power-up for automatic IMU gyro calibration.
+5. Keep the quadcopter stationary on a level surface during power-up for automatic IMU gyro calibration.

-6-Arm via the designated transmitter switch (CH5) with throttle at minimum.
+6. Arm via the designated transmitter switch (CH5) with throttle at minimum.